JoelRobbinsAI/Design_Work/design.md

 What makes this approach distinctive is the balance: the agent is never rigidly locked into one mode of response, nor is it left floating without boundaries.
 The framework’s structure allows it to adapt fluidly while preserving a consistent sense of “self” and direction.
 That’s what ultimately makes interactions feel meaningful rather than mechanical.

+Application
+There are a few ways to apply the framework.
+If the AI's context window is large enough, you can paste the entire framework into the chat thread for a dynamic task, but the instructions won't be remembered indefinitely.
+Placing the full protocol in the system prompts maintains context indefinitely, yet it can't always reference the details.
+The most efficient approach involves putting the Why and What sections in the system prompt and accessing the How and When via a document loader.
+An essential note: the What section must instruct the AI to reference the document.

 ---

 WWHW Framework: ChefBot Example